Daily Living Aids

 Buying cheap "non-slip" mat substitutes is the most common false economy — they wear out in months.
 Dycem-brand or equivalent premium silicone matting lasts for years.
 Leaving the matting in direct sunlight degrades the rubber.
 Stacking heavy items on it permanently leaves an indent; rotate which items go on which piece.

-Scoop Plate (with Suction Base)
+Scoop Plate (Stackable)

 Sizing Guide